Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 The crested caracara looks unlike any of the other species of falcons in North America.
 They are most common in Central America but are found in a few spotty areas of the Southern U.S. in states like Arizona and Texas.
 They look like a combination of a hawk and a vulture with their large, sharp talons and their orange faces.
 In size they are a bit larger than peregrine falcons.

-Crested caracaras are omnivores but are though to feed mainly on carrion.
-They are commonly perched high up on tree branches, however they are also commonly seen on the ground and may be spotted eating roadkill and other dead animals.
-This would explain the vulture-like face that they have.
+Crested caracaras are carnivores but are though to feed mainly on carrion.
+They are commonly perched high up on tree branches, however they are also commonly seen on the ground and may be spotted scavenging roadkill and other dead animals.

 7. Aplomado falcon